digitalinteraction/deconf-api-toolkit/DEVELOPMENT.md

   - TODO this might be better as an `example.com`
 - `jess@exmaple.com` is used for an interpreter
 - `tim@exmaple.com` is used for new registrations
+- `list@exmaple.com` is used for listening to interpretation

 ---